truc-c/Comm-Lab-Project/README.md

 ```python
 python3 -W ignore extract_and_silence.py
 ```
 - 4.2.
-Drag the merged .eaf file and audio (.wav) file into the terminal.
+Drag the merged (aka combined) .eaf file and its corresponding audio (.wav) file into the terminal.
+If you drag in the wrong .eaf or .wav file, you may simply delete it manually in the Terminal using the backspace button.
 The end result should look similar to the image below.
 The text in the red and green box may be different from my example and that is okay.
 Click on the image if it is too small to read.
 - <img src="images/eaf_and_wav.png" width="700" >

 - 4.3.
 Check to make sure that the spacing is correct between the text that you copy and pasted and the red box, as well as, the spacing between the red and green box.
 If there aren't any spaces between them use the arrow keys to move the cursor to the desired placemnt and use the space bar.
 Once everything is spaced correctly, push the 'Enter' key.